abhchand/react-select-or-create/README.md

 **default**: `null` (see behavior below)

+If no function is provided (e.g. `onCreate: null`), then any newly created item will be added to the top of the item list with a randomly generated `id`.

-The function will receive the name of the new item and the list of previous items as arguments.
+If a function definition is provided, it will receive as arguments the name of the new item and the array of previous items.
+It must return either:

+* a **new array of items** to be displayed
-This function must return a **new list of items** to be displayed.
-It is up to you to determine how (if at all) the new item is inserted into the list of previous items, and how to generate a new unique id.
+* a `Promise` that will return a **new array of items** to be displayed

+Please note that it is entirely up to you to determine how to modify the array of previous items to add in the newly created item, as well as how to generate a new unique id for it.
-If no function is provided, then by default any newly created item will be added to the top of item list with a random `id`.

 ### `textForOpenMenuButton`